Skip to main content

 Solutions:

-1. Review actual transit times
+1. Review actual transit times from transaction history

 2. Add appropriate buffer